-7.1 An application may be referred to obtain comments or recommendations from other interested parties, including government departments and agencies prior to making a decision on the application.
+A) An application may be referred to obtain comments or recommendations from other interested parties, including government departments and agencies prior to Council making a decision on the application.

-8. Building Permit and Other Permits
+14) Building Permit and Other Permits

-- A Building Permit shall not be issued unless a Development Permit, where required, has been issued. - 8.2 Nothing in this Bylaw shall exempt any person from complying with the requirements of any other bylaw in force within the municipality, or from obtaining permits or permission required from the municipality, the provincial or the federal government. - Where the provisions in this bylaw conflict with those of any other municipal, provincial, or federal requirements, the higher or more stringent standards prevail.
+- A) A Building Permit shall not be issued unless a Development Permit, where required, has been issued. - B) Nothing in this Bylaw shall exempt any person from complying with the requirements of any other bylaw in force within the municipality, or from obtaining permits or permission required from the municipality, the provincial or the federal government.

+C) Where the provisions in this Bylaw conflict with those of any other municipal, provincial, or federal requirements, the higher or more stringent standards prevail.

-9 Development Appeals Board
+15) Development Appeals Board

-- 9.1 A Development Appeals Board shall be appointed by Council pursuant to the provisions of The Act. - 9.2 The composition of the Board, Remuneration and Expenses, Powers, Duties and Responsibilities, and Term of Agreement shall be determined by Council. - 9.3 The Development Appeals Board does not have the authority to hear an appeal based on: - a.
-Council's decision to refuse to rezone land - b.
-Councils decision to refuse a development permit application. - c.
-Council's decision to approve a discretionary use development permit application without conditions. - 9.4 In making an appeal to the Development Appeals Board, and hearing such appeal, the provisions of The Act shall apply.
+- A) Development Appeals Board shall be appointed by Council pursuant to the provisions of The Act. - B) The composition of the Board, Remuneration and Expenses, Powers, Duties and Responsibilities, and Term of Agreement shall be determined by Council. - C) The Development Appeals Board does not have the authority to hear an appeal based on: - a) Council's decision to refuse to rezone land; - b) Council's decision to refuse a discretionary use development permit application; - c) Council's decision to approve a discretionary use development permit application without conditions. - D) In making an appeal to the Development Appeals Board, and hearing such appeal, the provisions of The Act shall apply.

-10. Amending the Zoning Bylaw
+16) Amending the Zoning Bylaw

-- 10.1 Any person who seeks to amend this Zoning Bylaw may submit an amendment application to the Development Officer who shall refer the application to Council for consideration. - 10.2 The amendment application will be subject to fees as set out in the Rural Municipality of Montrose's Fee Bylaw.

-- 10.3 Prior to Council review, the Development Officer may refer the amendment application to any internal or external departments or organizations for review or comment. - 10.4 Council may consider the Zoning Bylaw Amendment through the bylaw adoption process. - 10.5 The public notification and public participation process during the bylaw adoption process shall be as per the requirements of The Act. - 10.6 The Zoning of land shall reflect its existing use, and the premature zoning of land for development shall not be practiced. - 10.7 Council shall consider Zoning Bylaw amendments (rezoning of land) to accommodate proposals but only after any specific development proposals, subdivision applications, servicing agreements and information, as the case may be, have been presented to and reviewed by Council.
+- A) Any person who seeks to amend this Zoning Bylaw may submit an amendment application to the Development Officer who shall refer the application to Council for consideration. - B) The amendment application will be subject to fees as set out in the Rural Municipality of Montrose's Fee Bylaw. - C) Prior to Council review, the Development Officer may refer the amendment application to any internal or external departments or organizations for review or comment. - D) Council may consider the Zoning Bylaw Amendment through the bylaw adoption process. - E) The public notification and public participation process during the bylaw adoption process shall be as per the requirements of The Act. - F) The zoning of land shall reflect its existing use, and the premature zoning of land for development shall not be practiced. - G) Council shall consider Zoning Bylaw amendments (rezoning of land) to accommodate proposals but only after any specific development proposals, subdivision applications, servicing agreements and information, as the case may be, have been presented to and reviewed by Council.

-11. Zoning Agreements
+17) Zoning Agreements

-- 11.1 Where an application is made to Council to rezone land to carryout a specific development, Council may request that the applicant enter into a Zoning Agreement pursuant to Section 69 of The Act. - 11.2 The agreement will describe the lands and the proposal for the lands and will also outline: - a.
-The uses of the land and buildings or other forms of development that are proposed. - b.
-The site layout and design of external design (yard or lot) - c.
-Time limits - 11.3 The agreement will run with the land, regardless of the landowner. - 11.4 Council will register an interest on the title of the land when the Zoning Bylaw amendment is approved.
+A) Where an application is made to Council to rezone land in order to carry out a specific development, Council may request that the applicant enter into a Zoning Agreement pursuant to Section 69 of The Act.

+- B) The Zoning Agreement will describe the lands and the proposal for the lands and will also outline: - a) The uses of the land and buildings or other forms of development that are proposed; - b) The site layout and design; and - c) Time limits. - C) The Zoning Agreement will run with the land, regardless of the landowner. - D) Council will register an interest on the title of the land when the Zoning Bylaw amendment (rezoning of land) is approved.

-12. Servicing Agreements
+18) Servicing Agreements